alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 {% slide assume_worst_intent 31 %}

-this is one of the
+This is one of the things that Twitter actually gets right.
-things that Twitter actually gets right they have a blocking feature this is what it looks like so I blocked somebody here
+They have a blocking feature.
+This is what it looks like if I've blocked you.

 {% slide assume_worst_intent 32 %}

-what you'll
-notice though is that they tell you that so it says you are blocked from following Alex WL Chan and viewing Alex
+What you'll notice though is that *they tell you*.

+It says "You are blocked from following alexwlchan and viewing alexwlchan's tweets".
-WL trans tweets and imagine you went to my Twitter profile of this after this talking you saw that would that make you feel happy respected like I you were somebody that I liked hopefully not um you'll probably feel you'll probably feel quite annoyed quite upset at me and you might decide to take that out on me right
+Imagine you went to my Twitter profile after this talk and that's what you saw.
+Would that make you feel happy?
+Respected?
+Like you were somebody that I liked?

+No.
+You'd probably feel quite annoyed.
+Quite upset at me.
+You might decide to take that out on me, right?

 {% slide assume_worst_intent 33 %}

-imagine that we
-were living in the same house and you discover that I block to you that might be its own trigger for retaliation so another thing you can look at things like shadow blocking muting allow people to block somebody without ever being visible to the other person their block avoiding that regular voice that that possibility of retribution offer granular access controls so the default is public private but you can go much more you can go more granular than that you could have followers only so that's the Twitter model I can only post it I can post things that only pre-approve followers can see maybe only Mutual's only down to the level of individual users
+Imagine that we were living in the same house, and you discover that I'd blocked you.
+That might be its own trigger for retaliation -- so another thing you can look at things like **shadow blocking** and muting.
+Allow people to block somebody without it being visible to the other person that they're blocked.
+You can avoid that trigger for retaliation.

+Offer granular access controls.
+The default is public/private, but you can go much more you can go more granular than that.
+Twitter's model is to allow posting things only to pre-approved followers, or maybe mutuals only, or down to the level of individual users.

+*[Ed.
+Mutuals only is a feature being offered [by Pillowfort](https://twitter.com/pillowfort_io/status/1025070021993799681).
+I haven't tried it yet, but I like the idea.]*

 {% slide assume_worst_intent 34 %}